Hof der dingen - Bust of Guido Gezelle

 During the final years of his life, he withdrew from public life and passed away in 1899.

-To mark the 125th anniversary of his death, the heritage departments of the cities of Bruges and Courtray shine a light on the impressive career of one of Belgium's most famous poets.
+To mark the 125th anniversary of his death, the heritage departments of the cities of Bruges and Courtrai shine a light on the impressive career of one of Belgium's most famous poets.